A truncated photon

 This is the same equation of motion as for the direct case, except that the sign of $\kappa(t)$ has been flipped.
-In other words, the inverse transformation $E^c, E^d$ $\mapsto$ $E^\regi, E^\regii$ is in the same form as the direct transformation, the only difference being the sign of $\kappa(x)$.
+In other words, the inverse transformation $E_a, E_b$ $\mapsto$ $E^\regi, E^\regii$ has the same form as the direct transformation, the only difference being the sign of $\kappa(t)$.